fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

 ---
 title: Development Server (devserve)
-description: Run your Viaduct application with GraphiQL IDE and hot-reloading
+description: Run your Viaduct application with GraphiQL IDE and auto-reloading
 weight: 100
 ---